oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 3. Save your changes.

-## Task 5: Install the Sample XA Application
+## Task 5: Install the Bank and Trading Application

-Install the XA sample application in the `otmm` namespace, where you have installed MicroTx.
+Install the Bank and Trading application in the `otmm` namespace, where you have installed MicroTx.
 While installing the sample application, Helm uses the configuration details you provide in the values.yaml file.

-1. Run the following commands to install the XA sample application.
+1. Run the following commands to install the Bank and Trading application.

     ```text
     <copy>